Fourier methods

 plot(abs_FFT)

-The frequency domain data is an array of Complex type with the same length as the time domain data.
+The frequency domain data is a Complex array with the same length as the time domain data.

-Since each complex number consists of two parts (real and imaginary), it would seem that we have somehow doubled the information content of our signal.
-This is not true: half of the frequency domain data is redundant.
-The fftshift() function conveniently rearranges the frequency domain data so that negative frequencies are on the left.
+Since each complex number consists of two parts (real and imaginary), it seems that we have somehow doubled the information content of our signal.
+This is not the case: half of the frequency domain data is redundant.
+The fftshift() function conveniently rearranges the data in the frequency domain so that the negative frequencies are on the left.

 F = fftshift(FFT);